idanglomato/DC-A-Visual-History-of-Nobel-Prize-Winner/README.md

 # Datacamp DS Project 4
 ## A Visual History of Nobel Prize Winner
 The Nobel Prize is perhaps the world's most well known scientific award.
-Except for the honor, prestige and substantial prize money the recipient also gets a gold medal showing Alfred Nobel (1833 - 1896) who established the prize.
-Every year it's given to scientists and scholars in the categories chemistry, literature, physics, physiology or medicine, economics, and peace.
-The first Nobel Prize was handed out in 1901, and at that time the Prize was very Eurocentric and male-focused, but nowadays it's not biased in any way whatsoever.
-Surely.
-Right?
+Every year it is given to scientists and scholars in chemistry, literature, physics, medicine, economics, and peace.
+The first Nobel Prize was handed out in 1901, and at that time the prize was Eurocentric and male-focused, but nowadays it's not biased in any way.
+Surely, right?

-Well, we're going to find out!
-The Nobel Foundation has made a dataset available of all prize winners from the start of the prize, in 1901, to 2016.
+Well, let's find out!
+What characteristics do the prize winners have?
+Which country gets it most often?
+And has anybody gotten it twice?
+It's up to you to figure this out.

+The dataset used in this project is from The Nobel Foundation on Kaggle.